Marilyn

 How to Pronounce Marilyn

 Our model has identified 7 different pronunciations for the name Marilyn.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 37.0% confident that Marilyn is pronounced as MEH-ruh-lihn.
-The next most likely pronunciation is MA-ruh-lihn, at 28.3% confidence.
+Our model is 37.0% confident that Marilyn is pronounced as MEH-ruh-lihn, which has 3 syllables.
+The next most likely pronunciation is MA-ruh-lihn, at 28.3% confidence, with 3 syllables.

 MEH-ruh-luhn (3 syllables)